-What is a cookie?A cookie is a piece of data sent to your device from a website.
+A cookie is a piece of data sent to your device from a website.
 This means the website can recognise your device if you return to the same website.
-Cookies do not contain any personal information about you and cannot be used to identify an individual user.
 A cookie often includes a unique identifier, which is an anonymous number (randomly generated) and is stored on your device.
-Some expire at the end of your website session; others remain on your computer for longer.
+Some expire at the end of your website session; others remain on your device for longer.

-These pieces of information are used to improve services for you through, for example:
+These pieces of information are used to improve our services for you by, for example:

-- recognising that you may already have given a username and password so you don't need to do it for every web page
+- recognising that you may already have given a username and password so you don't need to do it for every web page;

-- measuring how many people are using services, so they can be made easier to use and there's enough capacity to ensure they are fast
+- measuring how many people are using our services, so they can be made easier to use and there's enough capacity to ensure they are fast; or

-- analysing anonymised data to help us understand how people interact with the different aspects of our online services so we can make them better
+- analysing anonymised data to help us understand how people interact with the different aspects of our online services so we can make them better.

-This website uses both first and third party cookies.
-All the cookies on this site are identified below and categorized according to whether they are first or third party.
+This website uses both first and third-party cookies.
+All the cookies on our site are identified below and categorised according to whether they are first or third-party.

 First party cookies